htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   which must be one of the user's supplemental groups, and sets the primary group to that value.
   :jira:`2702`

-- Added singularity launcher wrapper script that runs inside the container and launches the job proper.
-If this fails to run, HTCondor detects there is a problem with the container runtime, not the job, and reruns the job elsewhere.
-Controlled by parameter :macro:`USE_SINGULARITY_LAUNCHER` :jira:`1446`

 - Improved DAGMan metrics file to use updated terminology and contain more metrics.